 The Challenge

-Flink (“quick” in German) started as a startup at the end of 2020 and raised $240 million in less than six months.
-The interest soared during the pandemic, and further funding helped them expand their operations to the Netherlands, France, and Austria.
+Flink (“quick” in German) began as a startup at the end of 2020 and raised $240 million in less than six months.
+Interest soared during the pandemic, and further funding helped them expand their operations to the Netherlands, France, and Austria.

 Their offer is composed of a series of connected apps for different user types, such as customers, riders, and warehouse workers.
 Flink structures teams narrowly around each app or even specific features.
 It’s a dynamic setup where staff might be relocated often, to the benefit of efficient implementation.